 The epitome of cake baking and all its decorating glory down to the silver edible dragees was brought to me by my grandmother.
 She was no doubt the best dinner prepper, cake making, entertainer I knew – well, besides my mom, aunts and cousins who all followed her inspiration.
 Her biggest and best moments were the love she showed in her time and meticulous attention to giving her children and grandchildren the best birthday cake ever.
 That’s love, right?

-Her best known BASIC cake was yellow cake with chocolate frosting, with a layer of BANANAS in the center.
+Her best-known BASIC cake was yellow cake with chocolate frosting, with a layer of BANANAS in the center.
 I vaguely remember someone asking her about it and her response was “What, you don’t put bananas in your cake??
 (Gasp, what’s wrong with you!)
 Well, by golly you will now because I don’t want a yellow cake, frosted in chocolate without BANANAS that’s just sooooo wrong.

-Here is a snowman cake for her Christmas Eve birthday girl… look at the surprise on her face!
+My grandma baked this snowman cake for her Christmas Eve birthday girl… look at the surprise on her face!

 Ahh, now the cake of the seventies (my mom was taught well) … who doesn’t love a good Barbie cake?

 My first memory of this cake revolves around those crazy silver dragees.
 I am like 5 years old wondering “can I eat that?”
 Because until now I am not supposed to eat anything that resembles metal you know– like a fork.
 So, slightly confused but googly-eyed by my perfect blue, star-pointed frosted Barbie cake covered in dazzling dragees, who could not devour each tinsel ball with glee and still get a Barbie doll out of the deal – win, win!